solita/solita.github.com/_posts/2021-04-23-performance-testing-with-locust.md

 run-time = 30sec
 ```

-### Option 2: Run Locust with the web interface
+## Locust web interface

-To start the web interface you simply run the command `locust`:
+In addition to running Locust in headless mode, you can start the web interface by simply runnig the command `locust`:

 ```
 (env) ➜  locust-tests locust